dclark202/auto-censoring/README.md

 Available for use on [Hugging Face Spaces](https://huggingface.co/spaces/dac202/fsp-finder)!

 ## About this tool
 **FSP (Foul Speech Pattern) Finder** is an AI-powered explicit content detector and automatic censoring tool useful for preparing music files for radio airplay.
-We use a fine-tuned version of OpenAI's automatic speech recognition model [Whisper](https://github.com/openai/whisper) to detect explicit content in music files.
-Vocals stems are split using [demucs](https://github.com/facebookresearch/demucs) and muted at the identified times to produce an edited file suitable for the air.
+We use a fine-tuned version of OpenAI's automatic speech recognition model [Whisper](https://github.com/openai/whisper) to transcribe the lyrics of uploaded music files (with word timestamps).
+Explicit terms (i.e., curse words, racial slurs, etc.) are identified in the transcript, and using [demucs](https://github.com/facebookresearch/demucs), the vocals stem is muted at the identified times producing an edited file suitable for the air.

 This tool can process files one at a time or in batches.
 The web interface allows the user to view the full transcript of each track along with the words that will be censored.
 Additionally, you'll get a link to the [Genius](https://genius.com/) entry for the lyrics of the track, along with a similarity score ([MER](https://lightning.ai/docs/torchmetrics/stable/text/match_error_rate.html)), for cross referencing accuracy.